There is greater number of delays within firearms licensing today. BASC’s firearms team explains what to do if your renewal is delayed.

 - Request the immediate renewal of the certificates or the issue of a Section 7 permit to prevent you from possessing firearms without a valid certificate.

-- Politely advise that if a Section 7 permit is not issued then you will be obliged to consider submitting a formal complaint.
+- If you are met with refusal – politely advise that if a Section 7 permit is not issued then you will be obliged to consider submitting a formal complaint.

 Refusal to grant a Section 7 permit & extra long delays